D-2 to E-7: The Visa Conversion Roadmap Foreign Graduates Actually Need

 Which E-7 occupations require a ministry recommendation letter?

 16 specific occupations require a government ministry recommendation letter (고용추천서) before the immigration application.
 Examples: international sales representatives need a recommendation from KOTRA or MOTIE; medical coordinators need one from the Ministry of Health and Welfare; travel product developers from the Ministry of Culture, Sports and Tourism.
 Start the ministry recommendation process 1 to 3 weeks before submitting the main E-7 application.
-The requirement is waived if annual salary exceeds approximately 149,865,000 KRW.
+High-income applicants (annual salary at or above approximately 149,865,000 KRW, 3 times the 2024 GNI per capita) may qualify for the E-7-S high-income track, which carries different documentation requirements.
+Verify with 1345 whether your specific occupation still requires the ministry recommendation.

 What if I cannot find an E-7 sponsor?
 Is there another path?